theislab/scarches/docs/installation.rst

 Installation
 ============
 scNet requires Python 3.6 or later.
-We recommend to use Miniconda_.
+We recommend to use Miniconda.

 PyPI
 --------